The Mahler measure of exact polynomials in three variables: The Beilinson regulator map

 \subsection{Motivic cohomology}

 Let $k$ be an arbitrary field of characteristic 0.
-Let us recall shortly the definition and some facts of motivic cohomology.
-For more details, we refer to \cite[Chapter 5, Section 2]{VSF}.
-Voevodsky constructed a triangulated category, called \textit{geometrical motives}, denoted by $\mathrm{DM}_\mathrm{gm}(k)$ and a covariant functor (see \cite[page 192]{VSF}).
-The motivic cohomology of $X$ with coefficient in $\Qbb$ is defined by
+Let us recall briefly the definition and some facts of motivic cohomology.
+For more details, we refer to \cite[Chapter 5, Section 2]{VSF00}.
+Voevodsky constructed a triangulated category, called \textit{geometrical motives}, denoted by $\mathrm{DM}_\mathrm{gm}(k)$ and a covariant functor (see \cite[page 192]{VSF00}).
+The motivic cohomology of $X$ with coefficients in $\Qbb$ is defined by